Svitavy: History

-Svitavy was founded during the colonization by Premonstratensian monks from nearby Litomyšl around 1150.
+Svitavy was founded during the colonisation by Premonstratensian monks from nearby Litomyšl around 1150.
 They built the Church of Saint Giles and founded a settlement called Stará Svitava near an old trade route.
-During the second wave of colonization in around 1250, mostly German-speaking settlers came and founded another settlement called Nová Svitava.
+During the second wave of colonisation in around 1250, mostly German-speaking settlers came and founded another settlement called Nová Svitava.
 Svitavy was first mentioned in 1256 when it was taken over by the bishop of Olomouc, Bruno von Schauenburg, and this year is considered to be the year of foundation of the town.

 In 1389, the town walls were built.
 They protected the town during the Hussite Wars, however the town was conquered.
 Svitavy often changed owners.
 In the 16th century, the town flourished economically.
 The prosperity was interrupted by the Thirty Years' War.
 In 1645, the town was looted.
 In 1781, a large fire destroyed most of the town.
 During the Napoleonic and Austro-Prussian wars, the town suffered as armies passed through the town.

 In 1849, the railway was built, which contributed to the development of the town, especially the textile industry.
 Gradually, over a hundred textile factories were established.
 Svitavy has retained its industrial character to this day, although the structure has changed significantly.

 Svitavy was historically a German-speaking town with a Czech minority.
-At the beginning of the 20th century the town saw tensions between Czech and German speaking people.
+At the beginning of the 20th century the town saw tensions between ethnic Czechs and Germans.
 In October 1938, the town was annexed by Nazi Germany and administered as part of the Reichsgau Sudetenland.
 After the end of World War II in 1945, the German population was expelled as a result of the Beneš decrees.
 After 1945, the town was resettled by immigrants from the whole Czechoslovakia.